microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOAuth2PermissionGrant.md

 This cmdlet retrieves a OAuth2PermissionGrant object for a service principal in Microsoft Entra ID.
 You can use the command `Get-EntraServicePrincipal` to get service principal Id.

-- `-ObjectId` parameter specifies the ID of a service principal.
+`-ObjectId` parameter specifies the ID of a service principal.

-### Example 2: Get all OAuth2 permission grants of a service principal
+### Example 2: Get OAuth2 permission grants of a specific service principal

 ```powershell
 Connect-Entra -Scopes 'Directory.Read.All'